-Documentation that demonstrates compliance with and maintenance of the affordability requirements under the designated Federal program (unless otherwise stated in Presumptively Compliant determinations per the CMF Post Award Policy & Compliance Manual, available at CMF Compliance and Reporting).
+Documentation that demonstrates compliance with and maintenance of the affordability requirements under the designated Federal program (unless otherwise stated in Presumptively Compliant determinations per the CMF Post Award Policy and Compliance Manual, available at CMF Compliance and Reporting).
 Such documentation may include records restrictions or covenants in the title or deed of the property in question that stipulate that it be used solely for the purposes of Affordable Housing, rental agreements that establish rents charged to tenants, and any other relevant written agreements that demonstrate affordability restrictions on the property.
-Such documentation must also confirm the incomes of all tenants living in rental Housing units that are designated as affordable, and the actual rents charged to those tenants on an annual basis.
+Such documentation must also confirm the incomes of all tenants living in rental Housing units that are designated as affordable, and the actual rents charged to those tenants on an annual basis.3

-- Documentation that establishes adherence to all relevant environmental regulations pertaining to Projects, including a justification for Categorical Exclusion (if applicable). - Documentation that establishes Family income at the time of Housing Purchase or initial lease, as applicable. - Loan Guarantee agreements, as applicable. - Risk-Sharing Loan agreements, as applicable. - Documentation that the Recipient is in compliance with the terms of any and all financing being used for all CMF-assisted Projects. - Documentation that establishes the Project meets the property standards requirements set forth in 12 C.F.R. § 1807.503. - Documentation evidencing Eligible Project Costs, and that the CMF-assisted Housing meets the targeted incomes and geographies set forth in Section 3.2 of the Assistance Agreement. - Documentation that the CMF Award has been Committed for Use within two years of the Effective Date.
-Evidence of Commitment for Use includes adoption of a written Commitment for Use document, such as through a resolution of the board of directors or other authorized official documentation. - Documentation that Project Commitments for the CMF Award have been made within three years of the Effective Date.
+- Documentation that establishes adherence to all relevant environmental regulations pertaining to Projects, including a justification for Categorical Exclusion (if applicable). - Documentation that establishes Family income at the time of Housing Purchase or initial lease, as applicable. - Loan Guarantee agreements, as applicable. - Risk-Sharing Loan agreements, as applicable. - Documentation that the Recipient is in compliance with the terms of any and all regulations being used for all CMF-assisted Projects. - Documentation that establishes the Project meets the property standards requirements set forth in 12 CFR § 1807.503. - Documentation evidencing Eligible Project Costs, and that the CMF-assisted Housing meets the targeted incomes and geographies set forth in Section 3.2 of the Assistance Agreement. - Documentation that the CMF Award has been Committed for Use within two years of the Effective Date.
+Evidence of Commitment for Use includes adoption of a written Commitment for Use document, such as through a resolution of the board of directors or other authorized official documentation. - Documentation that Project Commitments for the CMF Award have been made within three years of the Effective Date (FY 2024 and subsequent) or two years of the Effective Date (FY 2016 to FY 2023).
 Evidence of Project Commitment includes a written, legally binding agreement under which CMF assistance will be provided to a homeowner, developer, or Project sponsor for an identified Project. - Documentation evidencing an initial disbursement of CMF Award funds for Affordable Housing Activities, and Project Completion by the date specified in the Assistance Agreement. - Documentation of evidence of a Concerted Strategy for Economic Development Activities, as applicable.